 The Galapagos Islands are a living laboratory of evolution.
 Charles Darwin started the chorus of curiosity 150 years ago, and the music hasn't slowed.
 The hot and cold currents that meet at the Equator have produced an incredibly rich and unique diversity in marine life.
 There are no predators, so the animals have no fear.
 One can literally walk right up to hundreds of exotic animals including blue-footed boobies, lava lizards, equatorial penguins, and pink flamingos.
-These lodge based itineraries offer an alternative to the cruises.
-By land and sea we island hop by speed boat and then hike to see giant land tortoises, or paddle beside sea lions and bottle-nosed dolphins.
-We've built in plenty of time for snorkeling in the turquoise waters and scuba diving is also available and highly recommended.
+These lodge-based itineraries offer an alternative to the cruises.
+By land and sea we island hop by speedboat and then hike to see giant land tortoises, or paddle beside sea lions and bottle-nosed dolphins.
+We've built in plenty of time for snorkelling in the turquoise waters and scuba diving is also available and highly recommended.
 If you have a hunger for adventure, and want an active alternative to exploring this world heritage site, this trip is a sure bet to satisfy.

 2019 - 2020 Departure Dates & Costs

 6 Day Multi-Sport Adventure - Santa Cruz & Isabela Islands (TG)

 Tour cost: $ 2,665 USD based on twin share.
 Includes flights to/from Galapagos from Quito or Guayaquil

 8 Day Multi-Sport Adventure (TG)

 Tour cost: $ 3,225 USD based on twin share.
 Includes flights to/from Galapagos from Quito or Guayaquil